Manuteaa/dbd_autoSkillCheck/README.md

 # Acknowledgments

-A big thanks to [hemlock12](https://github.com/hemlock12) for the data collection help !

 The project was made and is maintained by me ([Manuteaa](https://github.com/Manuteaa)).
 If you enjoy this project, consider giving it a ⭐!
 Starring the repository helps others discover it, and shows support for the work put into it.
 Your stars motivate me to add new features and address any bugs.

-An issue ?
-Question ?
-Suggestion ?
-Just open a new issue.
-You can also join the discord server: https://discord.gg/bkfJE2Ha
+Feel free to open a new issue for any question, suggestion or issue.
+You can also join the discord server: https://discord.gg/bkfJE2Ha where we address some questions, provide additional guides and where you can find other players !

+- A big thanks to [hemlock12](https://github.com/hemlock12) for the data collection help !
+- Thanks to [SouthernFrenzy](https://github.com/SouthernFrenzy) for the help and time to manage the discord server
+- Thanks [KevinSade](https://github.com/KevinSade) for the guides and contribution to the discord server